metadata toggle

 Avoid inhalation of dust.

-Wear either a disposable half-mask respirator conforming to European Standard EN149 or a non-disposable respirator to European Standard EN140 with a filter to EN143.
+Personal protective equipment consisting of disposable half-mask respirator conforming to European Standard EN149 or a non-disposable respirator to European Standard EN140 with a filter to EN143 should be worn when handling the veterinary medicinal product.

 Penicillins and cephalosporins may cause hypersensitivity (allergy) following injection, inhalation, ingestion or skin contact, which may occasionally be serious.
 Hypersensitivity to penicillins may lead to cross reactions to cephalosporins and vice versa.
 In case of contact with eyes or skin, wash immediately with water.
-Do not handle this product if you know you are sensitised or if you have been advised not to work with such preparations.
-Handle this product with great care to avoid exposure, taking all recommended precautions.
-If you develop symptoms following exposure such as a skin rash, you should seek medical advice and show the doctor this warning.
+Do not handle this veterinary medicinal product if you know you are sensitized or if you have been advised not to work with such preparations.
+Handle this veterinary medicinal product with great care to avoid exposure, taking all recommended precautions.
+If you develop symptoms following exposure such as a skin rash, you should seek medical advice and show the physician this warning.
 Swelling of the face, lips or eyes or difficulty with breathing are more serious symptoms and require urgent medical attention.
 Wash hands after use.

-The product should not be administered with antibiotics that have a bacteriostatic mode of action, such as tetracyclines, macrolides and sulphonamides.
+The veterinary medicinal product should not be administered with antibiotics that have a bacteriostatic mode of action, such as tetracyclines, macrolides and sulphonamides.

 Synergism occurs with ß-lactam antibiotics and aminoglycosides.

-Turkeys: Recommended dosage is 13.1-17.4 mg amoxicillin (equivalent to 18.8-25 mg veterinary medicinal product) per kg body weight daily for 3 consecutive days or in severe cases for 5 consecutive days.
+Recommended dosage is 13.1-17.4 mg amoxicillin (equivalent to 18.8 to 25 mg veterinary medicinal product) per kg body weight daily for 3 consecutive days or in severe cases for 5 consecutive days.

 Prepare the solution with fresh tap water immediately before use.
 Any unused medicated water should be discarded after 12 hours.
 In order to ensure consumption of the medicated water, animals should not have access to other water supplies whilst being treated.
-The following formula may be used to calculate the required concentration of product (in milligrams of product per litre drinking water):
+Based on the recommended dose and the number and weight of animals to be treated, the exact daily concentration of the veterinary medicinal product should be calculated according to the following formula:

-___ mg product per kg body weight per day
+___ mg veterinary medicinal product / kg body weight day

 _____________________________________________